idnasirasira/cx_shipment/SETUP.md

 - Check your database credentials in `.env`
 - Ensure the database exists
 - Verify database server is running
+- For MAMP: Use port 8889 for MySQL (if using default MAMP configuration)

 #### 3. Permission Errors